viking-frank/neurocats.github.io/_posts/2017-08-17-tensorflow.md

 initialization, loops, function, classes, library calls and hello world.

-I want to give a framework on how to think about the approaches such that everybody can use the provides tools on their own.
+I want to give a framework on how to think about the approaches such that everybody can use the provided tools on their own.

 Please learn how to read documentations and finding tools by your own.
 Think about your problems and search for the tools that are needed and not the